Chili sauce and paste: Ethiopia

-Shito is a Ghanaian chili sauce.

 Malawi

 Nali Sauce is a style of piri piri chili sauce.

 Somalia

 Shigni is a Somali chili sauce or chutney, made from chili peppers, onion, garlic, tomato, lemon juice, cilantro and so on.

 South Africa

 Peri Peri sauce is a style of piri piri chili sauce used by Nando's Chicken fast food restaurants.

 Tunisia

 Harissa is a chili paste based on roasted red peppers and olive oil, seasoned with garlic, coriander seed and other herbs.